oraichain/docs-site/docs/ProtocolMessages.md

 title: Protocol Messages
 ---

-## Protocol Messages

-### Native Cosmos SDK Messages
+## Native Cosmos SDK Messages
-Stemming from its Cosmos SDK foundation, Oraichain supports all types of messages that are native to the SDK
+Stemming from its Cosmos SDK foundation, Oraichain supports all types of messages that are native to the SDK.

-### Oraichain Specific Messages
+## Oraichain Specific Messages

 Apart from the messages that stems from the Cosmos SDK, Oraichain also supports a number of messages native to its a ai data oracle system.
 These messages' specification is presented below.

-#### MsgCreateAIDataSource
+### MsgCreateAIDataSource

-Deploys and registers a new ai data source to Oraichain.
+Deploying and registering a new AI data source to Oraichain.
 Once registered, the data source is assigned a unique `int64` identifier which can be used to refer to it forever.

 Parameter | Type | Description
 ---------|----------|---------